galasa-dev/cli/docs/generated/errors-list.md

 - GAL1110E: Could not retrieve the content of the file provided.
 Reason: '{}'
 - GAL1111E: Error parsing the file '{}'.
 The file is not in the expected yaml format.
 Reason: '{}'.
 Invalid yaml:'{}'
 - GAL1112E: Error converting the parsed yaml content into a json payload for the http request.
 Reason: '{}'
 - GAL1113E: Failure reported by the Galasa Ecosystem.
-The Ecosystem believes there is a problem with this client program.
-This could indicate that the client and Ecosystem have a mis-match in their versions, and the client needs to be upgraded, or downgraded to match.
-Use the galasactl version` to find the version of this tool.
+The Ecosystem believes there is a problem with this client program or the user input.
 Errors returned: '{}'
-- GAL1114E: A failure was reported from the Galasa Ecosystem where the Ecosystem is at fault.
-Please collect a log with the `--log` option and contact your Galasa Ecosystem adminstrator.
+- GAL1114E: The resources operation failed due to a problem on the server.
+Please collect a log with the --log option and contact your Galasa Ecosystem adminstrator.
 - GAL1115E: An unexpected response was received from the Galasa Ecosystem.
-Please collect a log using the --log option and contact your Galasa Ecosystem adminstrator.
-Errors returned: {}
+Please collect a log with the --log option and contact your Galasa Ecosystem adminstrator.
 - GAL1116E: Error reading the HTTP Response body.
 Reason: '{}'
-- GAL1117E: Unable to retrieve Galasa Api Error.
+- GAL1117E: The delete operation failed.
+Unable to process the error information returned from the server.
+- GAL1118E: The resource operation failed.
+Unable to process the error information returned from the server.
 Reason: '{}'
-- GAL1118E: Unable to retrieve the Galasa ApiErrorsArray.
-Reason: '{}'
+- GAL1119E: The server thinks you are unauthorized to perform this operation.
 - GAL2000W: Warning: Maven configuration file settings.xml should contain a reference to a Galasa repository so that the galasa OBR can be resolved.
 The official release repository is '{}', and 'pre-release' repository is '{}'
 - GAL2501I: Downloaded {} artifacts to folder '{}'